By Jeff White (jwhite@virginia.edu)

 The same is true for such teammates as Jahmeer Carter, Antonio Clary, Noah Josey and Jack Witmer, all of whom had spent their entire college careers in Charlottesville and graduated from UVA.

-None of them left, though, and for that head coach Tony Elliott is grateful.
+None left, however, and for that head coach Tony Elliott is grateful.

 “That’s what I’m working towards: creating an environment where guys want to stay here,” said Elliott, who’s in his fourth year at Virginia.
 “Now, there’s a lot that goes into that.
 You still want to see guys be committed to being a part of something that’s bigger than themselves and being invested.
 That’s really the objective here, is to try and build a culture where guys want to be invested.”